 Guidance Date issued Description Effective date Anticipated impact on Hydro One 2016-02 2018-01 2018-10 2018-11 February 2016 - July 2018 Lessees are required to recognize the rights and obligations resulting from operating leases as assets (right to use the underlying asset for the term of the lease) and liabilities (obligation to make future lease payments) on the balance sheet.
 ASU 2018-01 permits an entity to elect an optional practical expedient to not evaluate under ASC 842 land easements that exist or expired before the entity's adoption of ASC 842 and that were not previously accounted for as leases under ASC 840.
 ASU 2018-10 amends narrow aspects of ASC 842.
 ASU 2018-11 provides entities with an additional and option transition method in adopting ASC 842.
-ASU 2018-11 also permits lessors to elect an optional practical expedient to not separate nonlease components from the associated lease component by underlying asset classes.
-January 1, 2019 An initial assessment is currently underway encompassing a review of existing leases, which will be followed by a review of relevant contracts.
+ASU 2018-11 also permits lessors to elect an optional practical expedient to not separate non-lease components from the associated lease component by underlying asset classes.
+January 1, 2019 The Company has reviewed a substantial number of existing leases and relevant contracts and continues its assessment activities.
 No quantitative determination has been made at this time.
 The Company is on track for implementation of this standard by the effective date.
-2018-07 June 2018 Expansion in the scope of ASC 718 to include share-based payment transactions for acquiring goods and services from non-employees.
+2018-07 June 2018 Expansion in the scope of ASC 718 to include share- based payment transactions for acquiring goods and services from non-employees.
 Previously, ASC 718 was only applicable to share-based payment transactions for acquiring goods and services from employees.
-January 1, 2019 Under assessment
+January 1, 2019 Under assessment 2018-13 August 2018 Disclosure requirements on fair value measurements in ASC 820 are modified to improve the effectiveness of disclosures in financial statement notes.
+January 1, 2020 Under assessment 2018-14 August 2018 Disclosure requirements related to single-employer defined benefit pension or other post-retirement benefit plans are added, removed or clarified to improve the effectiveness of disclosures in financial statement notes.
+January 1, 2021 Under assessment 2018-15 August 2018 The amendment aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+The accounting for the service element of a hosting arrangement is not affected by the amendment.
+January 1, 2020 Under assessment